A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Statement of the theorems

-\begin{remark} Theorem \ref{theorem:tau_star_0_res} will still hold if we loosen the mixing Condition 1 and simply require that the error array $\{ \err_{mi} \such 1 \leq i \leq m < \infty \}$ is strongly mixing.
-This is because the proof of Proposition \ref{prop:fdd_convergence} does not require Condition 1 to hold and merely requires that the error array is strongly mixing. \end{remark}
+\begin{remark} Theorem \ref{theorem:tau_star_0_res} will still hold if we loosen the mixing Condition \ref{cond:niceQandgamma} and simply require that the error array $\{ \err_{mi} \such 1 \leq i \leq m < \infty \}$ has summable $\alpha$-mixing coefficients.
+This is because the proof of Proposition S.2.1 in the supplemental material \citep{KlugerAndOwen_Supplement} does not require Condition \ref{cond:niceQandgamma} to hold and merely requires that the error array has summable $\alpha$-mixing coefficients. \end{remark}